Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 Reflections:

 I had a hard time getting the instructor-given experiments to behave as intended to answer questions correctly.
 This was probably intentional :) I found that my own experiment performed the best in terms of acting and answering questions as a mini-me.
+I also thought that

 Speculations: